What is Comprehensive Harm Reduction?

-Comprehensive Harm Reduction (CHR) is a set of public health strategies intended to reduce the negative impact of drug use including HIV, Hepatitis C, other infections, overdose and death among people who are unable or not ready to stop using drugs.
+Comprehensive Harm Reduction (CHR) is a set of public health services.
+CHR is designed to reduce the negative impact of drug use.
+It helps prevent HIV, hepatitis C, other infections, overdose and death.
+It is intended for those who are unable to, or not ready to stop using drugs.
 CHR may also be called syringe services or needle exchange.
 Yet, CHR programs provide much more than just needles and syringes.

-CHR includes the distribution of sterile and disposal of used hypodermic needles and syringes, education, and referral to drug treatment, testing, and an array of other health services.
+- the distribution of sterile and disposal of used hypodermic needles and syringes,

-Information for Agencies Seeking Approval to Operate a Comprehensive Harm Reduction Program
+Resources/Forms for Agencies Seeking Approval to Operate a CHR Program

 - Mid-Atlantic AIDS Education and Training Center-Inova Health System